odybour/.dotfiles/readme.md

 I added `bashls` in `lsp/init.lua`, `opt.servers` and it appears to work.
 Don't swear.

+#### Plugins

+so many plugins involved..

+    "neovim/nvim-lspconfig", important
+    "williamboman/mason.nvim", important
+    "utilyre/barbecue.nvim", not used - lspsaga instead
+    "folke/trouble.nvim",
+    "nvimdev/lspsaga.nvim",
+    "Bekaboo/dropbar.nvim",
+    "nvimtools/none-ls.nvim", important
+    "jay-babu/mason-null-ls.nvim"
+    "stevearc/conform.nvim", not used
+    "mfussenegger/nvim-lint", not used
+    "dnlhc/glance.nvim", not used
+    "luckasRanarison/clear-action.nvim", not used

+`nvim-lspconfig` plugin is lazy-loaded on events BufReadPre, BufNewFile. events fired on edit of new or existing file.

+I guess this is how it attaches the language server on file open.

+most important line:

+      require("plugins.lsp.servers").setup(plugin, opts)

+this calls the `setup()` function of `servers.lua` file. (more on that below)

+Mason:

+it is lazy loaded when the command Mason is executed. (cmd plugin option) -> this opens a graphical status window

+From there, you can see installed packages and update them too!

+it executes MasonUpdate when the plugin is updated
+-> this updates all managed registries

+    build = ":MasonUpdate", - not sure what it does. cmd = "Mason",

+on load, it isntalls the shfmt only - some formatting package in ensure_installed lua table.

+LSP features:

+- Code actions

+- Diagnostics (file- and project-level)

+- Formatting (including range formatting)

+- Hover

+- Completion

+The none-ls (aka null-ls) provides a way for non-LSP sources to hook into its LSP client.
+It is unique because it doesn't come with its own language server.
+Instead, it acts as a connector between Neovim and various external programs or scripts that perform language-specific tasks.
+These external programs are referred to as "sources" in the context of Null-ls.

+Null-ls aims to provide language server capabilities without the need to run a separate language server for each supported language.
+It allows you to use existing tools or scripts that fulfill specific language server functionalities.

+You can use Null-ls with different sources, which means you can integrate it with various tools or scripts that suit your workflow.
+This makes it highly customizable and adaptable to different programming languages or projects.

+ok, but in sources I see only

+nls.builtins.formatting.shfmt,

+and this is also provided by Mason (in ensure_installed). good, but what about all other programming languages?

+well. there is mason-lspconfig declared as a dependency in lspconfig. and this is used in servers.lua file right in the setup() function.

+#### servers.setup function

+this function registers a callback to LspAttach event that is triggered when an LspClient attaches to a buffer.

+So, you open a file, the lsp client gets attached and then an on_attach function is executed to do the required processing:

+- set formatters
+- configure keymaps

+foreach server, (configued in lspconfig, contained in pde plugin folder too, that during loading of the pluginsextend the servers table of the lspconfig plugin).

+the code checks all registrered mason lsp servers and if it does not find an entry for the one being iterated, it installs this and calls setup. i think. more after debugging this. how to debug lua ?

 ### init.lua

 Used by neovim, as opposed to `init.vim`.